chrisxfire/chrisxfire.github.io/content/notes/itil-4/role-profiles/Role profile Incident Manager.md

 * Direct support resources to where they are most required
 * Escalate lack of progress with incidents.
 * Establish policies, system and procedures and monitor compliance with these
-* Analyse and report trends in incidents and contribute to the service improvement roadmap.
+* analyze and report trends in incidents and contribute to the service improvement roadmap.

 # 2. Skills and qualifications